Gojer16/Gojer16/README.md

 - Data and decision systems
 - Human-centered tools

-If it improves how people think, build, or operate I want to work on it.
+If it improves how people think, build, or operate, I want to work on it.

 ---
 ### ✨ Featured Projects